GeospatialPython/pyshp/README.md

 file.
 This file is optional for reading.
 If it's available pyshp will use the shx file to access shape records a little faster but will do just fine without it.

+### Reading Shapefile Meta-Data

+Shapefiles have a number of attributes for inspecting the file contents.
+A shapefile is a container for a specific type of geometry, and this can be checked using the shapeType attribute.

+	>>> sf.shapeType
+	5

+Shape types are represented by numbers between 0 and 31 as defined by the shapefile specification and listed below.
+It is important to note that numbering system has several reserved numbers which have not been used yet therefore the numbers of the existing shape types are not sequential:

+- NULL = 0
+- POINT = 1
+- POLYLINE = 3
+- POLYGON = 5
+- MULTIPOINT = 8
+- POINTZ = 11
+- POLYLINEZ = 13
+- POLYGONZ = 15
+- MULTIPOINTZ = 18
+- POINTM = 21
+- POLYLINEM = 23
+- POLYGONM = 25
+- MULTIPOINTM = 28
+- MULTIPATCH = 31

+Based on this we can see that our blockgroups shapefile contains Polygon type shapes.
+The shape types are also defined as constants in the shapefile module, so that we can compare types more intuitively:

+	>>> sf.shapeType == shapefile.POLYGON
+	True

+Other pieces of meta-data that we can check includes the number of features, or the bounding box area the shapefile covers:

+	>>> len(sf)
+	663
+	>>> sf.bbox
+	[-122.515048, 37.652916, -122.327622, 37.863433]

 ### Reading Geometry